 These things scared the voters and certainly led to votes at the polls.

 Sales Lesson: In your sales presentations look for opportunities to expose what happens if the prospect does NOT make a decision.
 Do they lose money?
 Time?
 Potentially go out of business?

 Through the campaign, Trump used simple language and brought his arguments down to their basic level.

 This made it relatable for the masses.Trump used simple language and brought his arguments down to their basic level. #sales Click To Tweet

 Sales Strategy: Avoid complicated agreements and proposals.
 Stop using industry lingo and buzzwords and focus on terminology your prospects use.

 The challenge now is ensuring he doesn’t fall under the common sales trap of “overpromise and underdeliver.”

-What sales strategies are you using in your business to win people over?
+What Donald Trump sales techniques are you using in your business to win people over?

 Connect with me on LinkedIn and let me know!

 Want to help contribute to future articles?
 Have data-backed and tactical advice to share?
 I’d love to hear from you!